15 things you should absolutely do when you are in Japan

 1. Take place in a traditional tea ceremony

-The tea ceremony is a very traditional activity in Japan.
-It is a ritual of preparing and serving Japanese green tea, called Matcha, together with traditional Japanese sweets to balance with the bitter taste of the tea.
-The ceremony has a large amount of steps for the process.
-At the end, it is not about drinking the tea, but preparing a bowl of green tea.
 When I was at a tea ceremony in Kyoto, there was a woman who made the tea step by step and meanwhile there was another woman (the host) who gave each one of us two sweets.
-When the tea was ready, the host handed over a bowl of tea to every one of us, did (sort of) a prayer and made a bow.
+When the tea was ready, the host handed over a bowl of tea to every one of us, did a prayer and made a bow.
 After that, we could drink our tea and eat our sweets.

 2. Overnight in a traditional Ryokan

 I have already told you something about the traditional Ryokan in my Nara and Hakone article of Japan.
-This is absolutely something you should do when you are travelling to Japan!
+This is absolutely something you should do when you are traveling to Japan!
 During my trip, I spent one night in a Ryokan.

 But what exactly is a Ryokan?
 Well, from the inside and out it really is a traditional, Japanese building with lots of details.
-Furthermore, one of the most exciting things, a Ryokan offers you to sleep in a traditional, Japanese bedroom where you sleep on the ground and sit on pillows on the ground at a low table (unfortunately I got a Western bedroom, I would have loved to try a traditional room).
+Furthermore, one of the most exciting things, a Ryokan offers you to sleep in a traditional, Japanese bedroom where you sleep on the ground and sit on pillows on the ground at a low table.
+Unfortunately I got a Western bedroom, I would have loved to try a traditional room.
 Also, it is required that you walk in a kimono through the Ryokan: you have to dine in your kimono and have breakfast too.
 You can chose a kimono when you arrive at the Ryokan.
 The fact that almost every Ryokan has a hot spring (a relaxing place with swimming pool) and a lounge bar (with karaoke!) makes it even more special.

-4 .Visit the many temples and shrines
+4. Visit the many temples and shrines

 Japan is well-known for its many temples and shrines and most of them are so beautiful and so detailed in the Japanese architecture.
 During my trip through Japan, I loved to visit those temples and shrines, especially the ones in Kyoto.

 The Fushimi Inari Shrine is very popular and very touristic, but on the other hand also a very beautiful and impressive shrine.
-I really loved to walk around here and it was definitely my favourite shrine which I have seen, together with the Kinkakuji temple.
+I really loved to walk around here and it was definitely my favorite shrines which I have seen, together with the Kinkakuji temple.
 This temple (also known as the Golden Pavilion) also is a very touristic place, but oh so pretty and very photogenic.
 The gardens and nature around the temple also was a beautiful thing to see and capture.

 5. Try food with the Matcha taste